Wild camping Lake District: a guide

 This is highlighted clearly as even on the official Lake District website they have provided tips for wild camping in the region.
 So there is no reason why you should have any problems.

 Just remember to stick to the expected rules!
-Make sure you are away from roads.
-Don’t jump over any fences or walls and don’t camp in large groups or for more than 1 day in the same place.
-It’s very important that you Leave No Trace….the full list of those rules can be found on this page.
+Make sure you are away from the roads.
+Don’t jump over any fences or walls, and don’t camp in large groups or for more than 1 day in the same place.
+It’s essential that you Leave No Trace….the full list of those rules can be found on this page.

 How to choose a wild camping spot in the Lake District